 We get the bulk of our vitamin D through sun exposure and some through food.
 However, for many people these sources do not provide enough vitamin D to achieve optimal health.

-A 2013 report from Health Canada found that one-third of Canadian had insufficient levels of vitamin D levels.
-It also stated that this number did rise to 40% during the winter months and that even in the summer 25% of Canadian still had insufficient levels.
+A 2013 report from Health Canada found that one-third of Canadians had insufficient levels of vitamin D. It also stated that this number did rise to 40% during the winter months and that even in the summer, 25% of Canadians still had insufficient levels.

 Breastfed babies: While breastmilk is the best and healthiest option for babies, it is not a great source of vitamin D. Offering your baby a vitamin D supplement is important to ensure they are getting their needs met.